lsplopes/LL-FC/README.md

 - With node (must have MySQL installed on the machine and fill in the .env file as .env.example):
 Open a terminal in the app/backend folder and another terminal in the app/frontend folder.
-In each of the open terminals, run the command: npm start
+In each of the open terminals, run the command: npm install and then npm start

 To access FrontEnd, just enter your browser at http://localhost:3000/login Valid User: admin@admin.com